vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

 In other cases, like that of the sacred waters which are purifying agencies, they acquire that characteristic only by their contact with the Lord.
 This is shown by the adjectives, 'supreme' and 'great'.
 It is not reasonable to hold that either sentient beings who are themselves naturally impure or the gods whe are also affected by impurity can purify others who are similarly situated.
 Hence it is that Parasara, Saunaka and others in the context of subhasraya (God as the substratum of auspiciousness) prohibit contemplation and worship of other gods, Subhasraya means an object of worship or meditation which is at once auspicious (i.e., subha or sin-destroying) and easy asraya for contemplation.
 Thus: "All the gods are impure because they are born in karma and are subject to karma" (Vishnu Purana), VI.
-7.77); "All beings in this world, from Brahma (the four- faced creator) down to a clump of grass, are all born in karma and are in the grip of samsara - Vishnu dharma).
+7.77); "All beings in this world, from Brahma (the fourfaced creator) down to a clump of grass, are all born in karma and are in the grip of samsara - Vishnu dharma).
 It is well stated (by authorities) that the gods acquire the capacity to purify only by contemplating on Him, worshipping Him, doing services to Him like sipping the water that has washed His feet, etc,.
 Similarly, the holy water and sacred temple acquire this capacity to purify only by their nearness to Him.
 Hence, says the Vishnu Purana (IV.
 4.30) about the Ganga :"This is the greatness of the water that has flowed down from the toe of the left foot of Vishnu".
 And as for mere waters, it is said: "The waters are indeed the abode of Vishnu, and He is the Lord of the waters."
 In the same way, Time is (said to be auspicious and purificatory) because of its connection with Him, as being the hour of His Incarnation, or having Him as its deity, or as the hour of his going to sleep orwaking up, as for example dvadasi, (the welfth day of the lunar fortnight), jayanthi (birthday), sravanam, (a day when the moon is in conjunction with a lunar asterism in Capricorn sacred to Vishnu).
 Again atma-gunas (spiritual virtues such as self-contro1 , etc.) are said to be purificatory because they are helpful in knowing and realising Him.
 Sacrifices, charity, tapas and sraddha are purificatory because they acquire their purity because of their eligibility to study the Vedas which sing of Him.
 Hence it is said in the Mahabharata: "A Brahmin becomes a Brahmin and a seer of Truth only when he knows Vasudeva as the Pervader of the universe and as having traversed it by His feet.
 (Kranta)" The Vedas and the Smritis are also purifying as they are but His commands and recognise Him as supreme.
 Thus it is said: "The Vedas are about Narayana" (Bhagavata, 2, 5.
 15.) and "The Srutis and Smritis are My commands".
 Temples are sacred and capable of cleansing a person because the Lord resides or presides there; this is so stated in the Mahabharata, Aranyaka, Tirthayatra chapter.
 Beginning with the statement, "Dvaraka is holy", it goes on to observe: There Hari, whose nature is beyond thought, and who has killed the demon, Madhu, dwells.
 It is holy, It is supremely great, it has holy waters, it is the penance-grove" (88.
 24).
 Thus the purifying power of a place is said to be due to His connection with it.
 It is then concluded clearly: "Govinda indeed is the supremely pure among the pure.
 He is the holiest of the holy".
 (88. 26)
 </details>

 ## अभिलषणीयता